-At the conclusion of the fixed rate period for the debentures, on December 15, 2010, in the case of the Series A debentures, and on December 15, 2015, in the case of the Series B debentures, the debentures will begin to accrue interest at a floating rate.
+At the conclusion of the fixed rate period for the debentures on December 15, 2015, the debentures will begin to accrue interest at a floating rate.
 The floating rate may be volatile over time and could be substantially less than the fixed rate, which could reduce the value of the debentures in any available after-market, apart from the reduction in current interest income.
-The floating rate is subject to a limit of % on an annualized basis, and thus, in a rising interest rate environment, could be lower than market interest rates for similar instruments not subject to a limit.